ros2/rclc/rclc/QUALITY_DECLARATION.md

 ### ABI and ABI Stability Within a Released ROS Distribution [1.vi]

 `rclc` will not break API nor ABI within a released ROS distribution, i.e. no major releases once the ROS distribution is released.
-Any ABI break in **rclcc** will be done between minor versions and it should be clearly stated in the release notes.
+Any ABI break in **rclc** will be done between minor versions and it should be clearly stated in the release notes.

 ## Change Control Process [2]

 The stability of **rclc** is ensured through reviews, CI and tests.
-The change control process can be found in [CONTRIBUTING](CONTRIBUTING.md)
+The change control process can be found in [CONTRIBUTING](../CONTRIBUTING.md).

 All changes to **rclc** occur through pull requests that are required to pass all CI tests.
 In case of failure, only maintainers can merge the pull request, and only when there is enough evidence that the failure is unrelated to the change.